IS IT TIME TO REPLACE YOUR COMPRESSION STOCKINGS?

 Does your company provide a spend-down account?
 Do you have to use it by the end of the year?
 Although The Compression Closet does not bill for any insurance, we are registered as medical health care, and your spend-down account will work on the website.
 So don’t let those dollars go to waste.
 Why not use them to replace your compression stockings?

 Instead of a Christmas Fund, why not start a stocking fund?
-First, figure out how much you generally spend for your compression each year.
+First, figure out how much you spend on your compression each year.
 Then, divide that into the twelve months of the year, and each month, contribute to that fund so that you will always have good-quality compression.
 Sometimes self-care takes a little planning, but you and your health are worth it!
 Remember, self-care is not selfish, especially where our health is concerned.

 ASK FOR HELP